Sarcoma botryoides

 Sarcoma botryoides or botryoid sarcoma is a subtype of embryonal rhabdomyosarcoma, that can be observed in the walls of hollow, mucosa lined structures such as the nasopharynx, common bile duct, urinary bladder of infants and young children or the vagina in females, typically younger than age 8.
-The name comes from the gross appearance of "grape bunches" (botryoid in Greek).
+The name comes from Ancient Greek botryoid 'grape bunch' due to their gross appearance.

 Presentation

 For botryoid rhabdomyosarcoma of the vagina, the most common clinical finding is vaginal bleeding but vaginal bleeding is not specific for sarcoma botryoides: other vaginal cancers are possible.
 They may appear as a polypoid mass, somewhat yellow in color and are friable: thus, they (possibly) may break off, leading to vaginal bleeding or infections.

 Histology

 Under the microscope one can see rhabdomyoblasts that may contain cross-striations.
 Tumor cells are crowded in a distinct layer beneath the vaginal epithelium (cambium layer).
 Spindle-shaped tumor cells that are desmin positive.